theundefined/enea-outages-map/README.md

 This project displays current and planned power outages on an interactive map.
 The data is fetched automatically every 10 minutes using a GitHub Actions workflow.

-The map can be viewed here: [https://theundefined.github.io/enea-outages-map/frontend/](https://theundefined.github.io/enea-outages-map/frontend/)
+The map can be viewed here: [https://enea-awarie.aramin.net/](https://enea-awarie.aramin.net/)

-*(Note: The link will be active after deploying the project to a GitHub repository named `enea-outages-map` under the `TheUndefined` account and enabling GitHub Pages.)*

 ![Screenshot of the map](./screenshot.png) *(TODO: Add a screenshot after deployment)*